edHelper.com

 1 Robert hefted the bat.
 He swung again and again.
 There was a wonderful tingly stretch in his muscles.
 His body felt fluid and light with energy.
 He felt like he could fly!
 His dream was about to come true.
 For several years he had played with minor league teams.
 Today he would play his first major league game.

-2 The majors would be a milestone for any player.
+2 The majors were a milestone for any player.
 For Robert, it was like belting a homer to the moon.
 Robert had been born with almost no sense of hearing.
 In some ways, life had been harder for him than for other kids.
 He had to learn different ways to communicate.
 He learned American Sign Language.
 He could talk with his hands.

 4 Most days, Robert didn't mind the work.
 He was smart, his teachers said, a quick learner.
 But because he could hear very little, he struggled with speech.
 His hearing aids didn't help much.
 Sometimes kids made fun of him because he spoke differently.
 Robert was bewildered.
 "Why?" he asked his parents.
 "Why do they want to hurt me?"